varmox/ygeonline/content/post/vsphere-vm-portid-cport.md

     Write-Host "Operation cancelled.
 No changes were made."
 }
 ```
-Hpe this helps fixing the Issue.
+Hope this helps fixing the Issue.